Graycemuthui/Movie-Hub/README.md

 ![Screenshot from 2022-06-23 01-33-40](https://user-images.githubusercontent.com/95374858/175166916-da523fe8-e75e-4af6-8f9f-95114705755d.png)

 ### Video link

 - Here is the video [link](https://drive.google.com/file/d/1_x3jZLGweWn1ZHgr1YYG71eRbN95XvMC/view?usp=sharing) to see descriptions

 ### javascript-capstone-project

-- This is a Microverse project that entails a movie website.
+- This is a Microverse project that entails a Movie Hub website.

 ## Built With